frostming/cachecontrol/docs/etags.rst

 recommended that you use the `CacheControlAdapter` directly. ::

   import requests
-  from cachecontrol import CacheControlAdapter from cachecontrol.caches import RedisCache
+  from cacheyou import CacheControlAdapter from cacheyou.caches import RedisCache

   # using django for an idea on where you might get a
   # username/password.